pnp/powershell/documentation/Connect-PnPOnline.md

 ```

 ### -ManagedIdentity
-Azure Functions or Azure Cloud Shell only.
+For use with Azure Functions (if configured to use a managed identity) or Azure Cloud Shell only.
 This method will acquire a token using the built-in endpoints in the Azure Cloud Shell and Azure Functions.
 Notice that using this connection method will not allow you to access SharePoint artifacts due to limitations of token acquisition.
 It will however allow you to use the Teams cmdlets, Flow cmdlets, Planner cmdlets and Microsoft 365 Group cmdlets.

 ```yaml
 Type: SwitchParameter